Student Handbook: Section 8: Student Code of Conduct & Procedures

 CSB | X | X | X |

 Sanctions that are not completed by the appropriate deadline will be considered incomplete.
 An incomplete sanction may result in a fine or additional sanctions.
-Extensions are given at the discretion of the Dean of Students and/or designee.
+Extensions are given at the discretion of the Vice President for Student Affairs and/or designee.
 If a student withdraws prior to sanction completion, a hold will be placed on their account restricting their return until the sanction(s) is completed.

 In certain circumstances, including those involving sexual harassment and/or assault/violence, DOS (or designee) may, upon initial assessment, impose interim measures as a means to ensure the safety of all parties as well as the institution.
-Furthermore, students have the right to request interim measures, a prompt review of the need for interim measures, and the terms of any interim measure or accommodation provided by Daemen College.
-Interim measures may or may not be punitive and may include a College or residence-area suspension pending assessment full investigation and/or a hearing before a conduct review body.
+Furthermore, students have the right to request interim measures, a prompt review of the need for interim measures, and the terms of any interim measure or accommodation provided by Daeman University.
+Interim measures may or may not be punitive and may include a University or residence-area suspension pending assessment, full investigation and/or a hearing before a conduct review body.
 Interim measures may be imposed to:

-1. help ensure the safety and well-being of members of the College community or preservation of College property;
+1. help ensure the safety and well-being of members of the University community or preservation of University property

-3. help prevent disruption or interference with the normal operations of the College.
+3. help prevent disruption or interference with the normal operations of the University

-Whenever interim measures are applied, a hearing convenes at the earliest possible time.
+Whenever interim measures are applied, a hearing will convene at the earliest possible time.
 The interim measures(s) may remain in effect until a final decision has been reached, including any appropriate appeals process, and/or may be modified at the discretion of the DOS (or designee).

-The accused student(s)/respondent(s) or the complainant(s), may appeal a decision made by a conduct review body.
+The accused student(s)/respondent(s) or complainant(s) may appeal a decision made by a conduct review body.
 A request for an appeal must be submitted in writing to the DOS (or designee) within five (5) calendar days of the decision.
 Generally, the DOS will hear appeals of residential suspensions and all matters for which they did not render the decision and the VPSI will generally hear all appeals for CSBs and matters handled by the DOS.
-In cases involving sexual harassment and/or assault/violence, in accordance with New York State Education Law 129-B, the Title IX Coordinator will hear these appeals along with a panel of at least two (2) other professionals (three in total) which may or may not include the DOS depending on the extent to which they were involved in the initial hearing/decision rendered.
-In all other matters where the DOS has rendered a decision that do not involve sexual harassment or assault, the Vice President of Strategic Initiatives (or designee) will hear the appeal.
+In cases involving sexual harassment and/or assault/violence, in accordance with New York State Education Law 129-B, the Title IX Coordinator will hear these appeals along with a panel of at least two (2) other professionals (three in total) which may or may not include the DOS, depending on the extent to which they were involved in the initial hearing or decision rendered.
+In all other matters where the DOS has rendered a decision that do not involve sexual harassment or assault, the Vice President for Student Affairs (or designee) will hear the appeal.

 Upon receipt of the appeal, the appellate body will do one of the following:

 In appeals by the accused involving claims of improper or excessive sanctions, decisions following appeal cannot result in more severe sanctions for the accused student.
 Review of the audio transcript or other supporting materials will be available to the appellate officer at their request.
-The decision and sanction(s) resulting from any appeal will be sent to the respondent, complainant, Dean of Students, Vice President of Strategic Initiatives, President of the College and/or persons and offices notified of the original sanction(s).
-Typically, the appellate body will render a final decision within 2 weeks from receiving the initial appeal.
+The decision and sanction(s) resulting from any appeal will be sent to the respondent, complainant, Vice President for Student Affairs, President of the University and/or persons and offices notified of the original sanction(s).
+Typically, the appellate body will render a final decision within two weeks of receiving the initial appeal.

 An appeal can only be made as the result of a review of charges from a conduct review body and not from a review of a reported incident where a formal review has not occurred and/or when an informal resolution is put in place.

-The College reserves the right to change and/or add to the policies, procedures and programs described in the Student Handbook and will make reasonable efforts to inform students of such changes and/or additions as they become necessary.
+The University reserves the right to change and/or add to the policies, procedures, and programs described in the Student Handbook and will make reasonable efforts to inform students of such changes and/or additions as they become necessary.